JSimai/Lyrebird-Techincal/README.md

 ### Error Handling

-Try and catch blocks should be used to handle errors in the frontend allowing for the user to be informed of any issues without crashing the app or corrupting data.
+Try and catch blocks are used to handle errors in the frontend allowing for the user to be informed of any issues without crashing the app or corrupting data.